-Exception: Blood Thirsty challengers are allowed to equip green gear.
+Exception: Blood Thirsty and Green challengers are allowed to equip green gear.

 Yes.
 Bandages made from Tailoring (previously First Aid) are okay to use.
 While you can't learn a profession (except you wonderful Pacifists!) you can purchase bandages from the Auction Hosue.
 The anti-venom should not count as a healing or mana potion, so should not flag you.
 Mind you, we have not tested this yet as the anti-venom only works when level 25 or lower.